Content Optimisation and SEO in 2018 – Lukasz Zelezny’s Benchmark 2018 talk review

 This point explores using Google Search Console to find where you already rank and, in the next step, how you can improve this ranking.

-Lukasz praised Search Console, adding that while he thought the new versions was better, there were still some limitations.
+Lukasz praised Search Console, adding that while he thought the new version was better, there were still some limitations.
 For example, export is limited to 999 rows (ie, 999 keywords).

 He went through the specific steps to take: